rocky3xr/docs/_build/html/_sources/coinswap/walletinstall.rst.txt

 Enable Coin Control
 ^^^^^^^^^^^^^^^^^^^

-This feature will allow you to control your wallet inputs and to optimize staking.
+This feature will allow you to control your wallet inputs, to verify that all coins are consolidated into a single input, to choose which inputs you send coins from, and to optimize staking.

 1. Open the Rupaya Wallet and click on **Settings**
 2. Select **Options**